nmihreteab879-design/osticket-ticketinglifecylce-general-/README.md

  <img width="760" height="943" alt="image" src="https://github.com/user-attachments/assets/e0eb4d7b-7d83-4111-b7fd-b362c0915e01" />

- I created a new ticket
+ I created a new ticket.
+Creating a ticket for a departmental software issue shows how even smaller, localized problems are tracked systematically.
+This ensures visibility for both users and management on progress and accountability.

 -<img width="1512" height="956" alt="image" src="https://github.com/user-attachments/assets/6c18b9fe-2dbc-4ae5-b7c2-18896fa42506" />

 I assigned the ticket to john doe I made the priority normal, and I made the sla sev-c.
+Setting the SLA to **Sev-C** and assigning to an agent like *John Doe* demonstrates prioritization of workload.
+Non-critical issues are still handled efficiently without disrupting more urgent incidents.

 ### Scenario 3: CFO Laptop Problem